Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 That’s not just where cherry blossoms festivals and anime exist.
 Every Vortex scope made here is some of the BEST AFFORDABLE optics in the world!

-From the Golden Eagle HD to the Razor HD, they’re some of the best in Vortex.
+From the Golden Eagle HD to the Razor HD, they’re some of the best I’ve ever used.

 Vortex Golden Eagle HD scope